jgrodziski/software-table-talk-questions/README.md

 This repository contains instructions and questions for a "Table Talk" training/workshop exercise format, with questions related to organizations/teams producing software.

 [Training from the back of the room](https://fromthebackoftheroom.training/a-short-overview-of-training-from-the-back-of-the-room) is a [great book](https://www.amazon.com/Training-Back-Room-Aside-Learn/dp/0787996629) for trainer and facilitor.
 I use more and more of their advocated practices in my [software related trainings and workshops](https://domain-driven-design.eu/), so here I share the material of the exercise to warm-up such activies called "Table Talk".
 Feel free to use and contribute to the questions with a pull request.

+## The four key activities - 4Cs
 The "Training from the back of the room" describe four key activites (the 4Cs) for an efficient learning experience:

-1. "Connect" Making the Connections: activities arouse people to their interest and open up to learning.
+1. **"Connect" Making the Connections**: people are aroused to their interest and open up to learning.
-2. "Concept" Explaining the Concepts: people encounter new knowledge or skills.
+2. **"Concept" Explaining the Concepts**: people encounter new knowledge or skills.
-3. "Concrete Practice" Practicing the Skills: people practice the new skills using the concepts learned previously.
+3. **"Concrete Practice" Practicing the Skills**: people practice the new skills using the concepts learned previously.
-4. "Conclusions" Celebrating the Learning: people look back to their learning and practice to ensure the remembering and then concrete try out.
+4. **"Conclusions" Celebrating the Learning**: people look back to their learning and practice to ensure the remembering and then concrete try out.

 The "table talk" exercise belongs to the first activity "Connect - Making the Connections"

-## Expected benefits of "Connect" activities
+## Benefits of "Connect" phase

 - **Connections with other learners** (in positive and meaningful ways that are relevant to the training topic)
 - **Connections to the topic** (that is, to what they already know, or think they know, about the information to be learned)